anonymous0004/project_circle/index.md

 12. Scroll down to `Deployed Contracts` and under the Handler instance you should now see a `GenTwoToken` instance.
 Open it up by pressing the expand carrot (see picture for help: [Link](https://imgur.com/a/YrCMBws))

-13. In the field next to the yellow `transfer` button enter the address of the handler (`XXXXXXXXX`) followed by a comma followed by the total amount of Wei used previously in the `exchangeEthForGenOne` method (see picture for help: [Link](https://imgur.com/a/gLqgr9I))
+13. In the field next to the yellow `transfer` button enter the address of the handler (`0xF0799e76A2EB926CBb9684675F6Aeb6d31D1838C`) followed by a comma followed by the total amount of Wei used previously in the `exchangeEthForGenOne` method (see picture for help: [Link](https://imgur.com/a/gLqgr9I))

 14. Collapse the `GenTwoToken` instance by pressing the expand carrot again.
 As a result you should only see your `Handler` instance open.
 Within the `Handler` instance Press the yellow `redeemGenTwo` button (see picture for help: [Link](https://imgur.com/a/ReVrFrl))

 Note: Redeeming airdropped tokens for ethereum is valid within a 30 day window (January 1st, 2022 ~ 00:30:00 GMT-0500 (Eastern Standard Time) to Feb 1st, 2022 ~ 00:00:00 GMT-0500 (Eastern Standard Time) so please make sure to redeem within that time window.